Cecil Hills Farm

-Cecil Hills Farm is a heritage-listed residence at Sandringham Drive, Cecil Hills, City of Liverpool, Sydney, New South Wales, Australia.
+Cecil Hills Farm is a heritage-listed residence at Sandringham Drive, Cecil Hills, New South Wales, a suburb of Sydney, Australia.
 It was built from 1818 to 1824.
 The property is owned by the Government of New South Wales.
 It was added to the New South Wales State Heritage Register on 2 April 1999.

 History

 The first land grants in the area were made between 1807 and the early 1820s when the area was opened up under Governor Macquarie in his push for new land heading west and south west from Sydney.

 The land comprising the property which became known as Cecil Hills was the result of the amalgamation of grants to Joseph Sherrard, Simeon Lord, Thomas Wylde and John Wylde.
 The grant of John Wylde fronted the Cowpasture Road that linked Prospect to Camden (today's Camden Valley Way) and is approximately 8 km west of Liverpool.
 John Wylde had arrived in the colony with his father Thomas Wylde (and other family members) in 1816.

 The family settled in Sydney with Wylde taking up his position as Judge Advocate to the Colony, a position to which he had been appointed while in England.
 John Truro Wylde was born in 1781 the eldest son of Thomas Wylde.
 He was ambitious and actively sought a posting to the colonies.
 Wylde was offered a post in New South Wales which he initially declined on grounds of financial hardship.
 After offers of financial assistance and relocation costs from the Government of New South Wales he accepted the posting and moved with his brother-in-law to the colony.
 John received his grant in 1817 and named his property Cecil Hills after his home Cecil Lodge, at Cheshunt, Hertfordshire.

-John Wylde, who was living at O'Connell Street in the City, took up his grant and by July 1818 had contracted to supply 6,000 lbs of meat to the Government stores.
+John Wylde, who was living at O'Connell Street in the city, took up his grant and by July 1818 had contracted to supply 6,000 lbs of meat to the Government stores.
 This made him the largest recorded supplier of meat at the time.
 By 1820 Commissioner Bigge noted that Simeon Lord with 4,165 acres and John Wylde with 1,479 were the largest land holders in Sydney.
 The Wylde family did not live on the property until, at the earliest, July 1824 when he gave notice of leaving his official residence and advertised the disposal of all the household effects from that residence.

 It is most likely that the homestead at Cecil Hills was constructed prior to Wylde's moving in.
 The property had been producing substantial quantities of beef from as early as 1818 indicating that it was well established and had a substantial number of staff to operate the farm activities.
 By 1828 John had left the Colony and the property was occupied by his wife Elizabeth.
 There is no indication of how staff were accommodated and there are no remains of structures on the site dating from that period apart from the house.